973-343-5736

 Key Takeaways

-- Hourly rates for personal injury lawyers can range from $100 to $500 per hour, depending on the lawyer’s expertise and location
+• Hourly rates for personal injury lawyers can range from $250 to $500 or more per hour, depending on the lawyer’s expertise and location

 Need Legal Advice?